 Double Biscoff Caramel Bars (Vegan GF)

-Rich, indulgent and full of cookie flavour, these 7-ingredient vegan and gluten-free chocolate covered caramel bars are easy to make and addictive.
+Rich, indulgent and full of cookie flavour, these 7-ingredient vegan chocolate covered caramel bars are easy to make and addictive.
 A Biscoff date caramel and more Biscoff swirled into the caramel make these bars extra special.